Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

 - Tools were absent from the weapon tab since a recent funcom patch

 `1.6.3`
-- Camera was reseting its position after using it outside of the custom panel
+- Camera was resetting its position after using it outside of the custom panel

 `1.6.4`
 - Fixed character offset not applying correct for character loaded after they edited their offset
-- Attempt at fixing accessory not equiping correctly in rare situations.
+- Attempt at fixing accessory not equipping correctly in rare situations.

 `1.6.5`
-- Some male hair were concidered invalid in accessories.
+- Some male hair were considered invalid in accessories.

 `1.6.6`
 - Color picker opened from an accessory was not responsive to the escape button